 What is mudding?
 Mudding is the accumulation of fine-grained, soft wet deposits like silt and clay that settle on the ground after rain or at the bottom of ponds and lakes.
 Muddiness, a natural phenomenon few notice, affects the globe.
 This page describes mudding, how it forms, how it impacts the environment, and how it affects people.
-In this article we discuss about what is mudding and more about it.
+In this article, we discuss what is mudding and more about it.

 Mudding is the accumulation of fine-grained, soft wet deposits like silt and clay that settle on the ground after rain or at the bottom of ponds and lakes.
 Silt, clay, and organic debris leave water as it travels slowly, generating muddiness.
 Many natural sites have this soft, wet deposit, especially after heavy rains or when water pools.
 Slowing water flow wastes energy moving particles, which settle on the land or lakebed.
 This can happen in lakes, ponds, rivers, and saltwater ports.